phatak-dev/blog/_drafts/understanding-spark-connect-4.md

 ---
 layout: post
-title: "Understanding Spark Connect API- Part 3: Scala Hello World" date : 2023-05-05
+title: "Understanding Spark Connect API- Part 4: Pyspark Example" date : 2023-05-05
 categories: scala python spark spark-connect
 ---

 In the 3.4 version, Apache Spark has released a new client/server-based API called Spark Connect.
 This API will help in improving how we develop and deploy Spark applications.

 In this series of blogs, we are going to explore various functionalities exposed by spark connect API.
-This is the third post in the series where we write a simple scala code against spark-connect API.
+This is the fourth post in the series where we will discuss pyspark integration.
 You can read all the posts in the series [here](/categories/spark-connect).

 ## Spark Connect API Server